 Is it any good?

-Breaking Dawn is very long book, so a two-part movie finale makes sense.
-But this first installment is all relationship melodrama with very little action, so fans of the special effects-driven fight scenes will be disappointed.
+This first installment in the two-part finale is all relationship melodrama with very little action, so fans of the special effects-driven fight scenes will be disappointed.
 Director Bill Condon faithfully focuses on the soap-operaish bits -- the quickie wedding (which provides the movie's first and last look at Bella's hilariously confused human friends, who wonder, "Who gets married at 18?"), the romantic honeymoon, and the ensuing high-risk pregnancy that culminates in one of the most horrific birth scenes (worse than Rosemary's Baby!) ever put on film.

 After Bella discovers her pregnancy, the movie basically turns into a pro-life discussion, which will endear some viewers and appall others.
 At least Lautner finally shows that he can do more than scowl and show off his six-pack as he grieves (and cries!) for his beloved best friend.
 Stewart and Pattinson's penchant for broodiness is perfectly matched with Bella's sickly and Edward's bereft demeanor.
 The thin plot (no one really believes the wolves are a threat with Jacob so devoted to Bella, so it's all about the pregnancy) is so over-the-top with the "fetus" vs. "baby" arguments that by the time the birth happens, it's just a relief to be done with the discussion.
 With its faithful depiction of key passages and lines, BREAKING DAWN is likely to please Twihards but could disturb casual fans.

 Families can talk about...